teofilobd/UnityVoxelStudy/README.md

 When a voxel is created, it stores the color and uv (if any) from the first triangle that was found intersecting it.
 If the `Material` of the `MeshRenderer` used by the voxelizer has a texture, the voxel uv will be used to sample that texture during the rendering.
 If a voxel has no color or texture, a fallback color is used to paint it.
+A version of this voxelizer using `Tasks` is available.

 #### MeshRendererOctreeVoxelizer